 ‘Digital’ has become all the rage nowadays.
 The buzz around being ‘tech-savvy’ and keeping up with our digitally-wired little ones is THE parenting trend.
 So how can we parents go about it?
 Parent apps.

 Keeping up with the kids

-> Technology is an integral part of our lives now – from working to playing, we can’t escape it.
+Technology is an integral part of our lives now – from working to playing, we can’t escape it.
 Your little ones aren’t excluded from the digital revolution either.
 Being parents of digital natives, we need to mentor our children to use their smartphones responsibly.
 According to a report by the World Health Organisation (WHO), children between the ages of 3 and 4 should only spend a maximum of 1 hour on the screens.
 Children below that age range shouldn’t even be given screen time at all.
-Too much screen time has proven to not only impair cognitive and mental development at a young age, but heighten the progression of myopia in children too.
+Too much screen time has proven to but heighten the progression of myopia in children too.
 Therefore, there is a need for us parents to remain informed on how much time our kids are spending on the screen, and how they’re using the internet.

-> Staying ahead of the curve
+Staying ahead of the curve

 While we need to keep abreast of our children’s device use, it’s also unrealistic to constantly expect yourself to look over their shoulder like a hawk.
 This is when parent apps come in handy.
 Parent apps help you to guide and monitor your child’s smart device usage.
 It doesn’t matter if you’re not in the living room with your child when they are using the phone, parent apps help you to keep them in check.